minerllabs/competition_submission_template/README.md

 To get started with the environment and dataset [please check out our quick start guide here](http://minerl.io/docs/tutorials/getting_started.html)!

-This competition uses a set of Gym environments based on [Malmo](https://github.com/Microsoft/malmo).
+This competition uses the [MineRL](http://minerl.io/docs)  Gym environments based on [Malmo].
 The environment and dataset loader will be available through a pip package.

 The main task of the competition is solving the `MineRLObtainDiamond-v0` environment.
 In this environment, the agent begins in a random starting location without any items, and is tasked with obtaining a diamond.
 This task can only be accomplished by navigating the complex item hierarchy of Minecraft.

-# How do I specify my software runtime ?
+## How do I specify my software runtime ?

 The software runtime is specified by exporting your `conda` env to the root of your repository by doing :